ryancdickson/www.ccadb.org/policy.md

 CA Owners MUST:
 - submit an [Add/Update Root Request Case](https://www.ccadb.org/cas/updates) to add or update audit statements for root CA certificates stored in the CCADB.
 - add or update audit statements for subordinate CA certificates directly on the record in the CCADB (unless the exceptions stated above apply).

+If an audit or audit statement disclosed to the CCADB does not meet the requirements of this policy, then a Root Store Operator MAY require that the CA Owner obtain a new audit, at the CA Owner's expense, for the period of time in question.
+Additionally, depending on the nature of concerns with the audit, a Root Store Operator MAY require that the CA Owner obtain such an audit from a new auditor.

 The presence of qualifications in an audit statement is not, by itself, generally considered a reason to remove a CA Owner from a Root Store.
 The purpose of audits is to honestly and thoroughly assess a CA Owner’s compliance with requirements which are necessary to assure a secure and stable ecosystem.
 Audit findings, including qualifications, can help to identify opportunities for improvement, whether for individual CAR Owners or for the wider industry as a whole.